redria7/nextui-updater-pak/README.md

-# NextUI Updater PAK
+# NextUI OTA Updater PAK

-A PAK for updating NextUI on-device, tested on the TrimUI Brick (but might work on the Smart Pro as well).
+A PAK for updating NextUI on-device (aka OTA), tested on the TrimUI Brick (but might work on the Smart Pro as well).
 Wifi required (obviously).

-Mainly created as a learning experience for me, but despite its simplicity I think it might be useful for others.

 ## Installation

 Unzip the `nextui-updater-pak.zip` file to the root of your SD card (merge the contents).

 ## Controls

-The application supports both keyboard and game controller input:

 - **D-pad Up/Down**: Navigate between buttons
 - **Button A**: Select